Monarchy of Denmark: Style

-The monarchs of Denmark have a long history of royal and noble titles.
-Historically Danish monarchs also used the titles 'King of the Wends' and 'King of the Goths'.
-Upon her accession to the throne in 1972 Queen Margrethe II abandoned all titles except the title 'Queen of Denmark'.
-The kings and queens of Denmark are addressed as 'Your Majesty', whereas princes and princesses are referred to as His or Her Royal Highness (Hans or Hendes Kongelige Højhed), or His or Her Highness (Hans or Hendes Højhed).
+The monarchs of Denmark have a long history of royal and noble titles, including the historical titles King of the Wends and King of the Goths.
+These titles have not been in use since Margrethe II ascended the throne in 1972.
+The kings and queens of Denmark are addressed as Majesty (Majestæt), whereas princes and princesses are referred to as His or Her Royal Highness (Hans or Hendes Kongelige Højhed), or His or Her Highness (Hans or Hendes Højhed).